CorinnaBuerger/CorinnaBuerger.github.io/_posts/2020-05-09-turtle_paint.md

 `onkeypress`: The specified function will be called right after you pressed down a certain key and will be called over and over again as long as the key is down.

-By clicking `?` you can open an additional window showing all the possible instructions.
+By clicking `?`, you can open an additional window showing all the possible instructions.

 ![Instructions]({{ corinnabuerger.github.io }}/assets/instructions.PNG)

-Now, that I've showed you all the possibilities with TurtlePaint, feel free to try it out!
+Now that I've shown you all the possibilities with TurtlePaint, feel free to try it out!
 Just click <a href="https://github.com/CorinnaBuerger/Turtle-Paint" target="_blank"> here</a> for the github repository.
 Have fun!